As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 There is also fun to be had with learning to make towel animals and watch the towel animal theatre production.

 The family can also participate in the Hasbro game show where kids get to play big board games on the theatre stage.

-Parents can take the opportunity to use the late-night babysitting to take advantage of some of the theatre productions.
-The Carnival theatre productions would have to be my favourite with a perfect mix of the songs that I like and some amazing visuals on stage.
+Parents have the opportunity to use the late-night babysitting to take advantage of some of the theatre productions.
+The Carnival theatre productions would have to be my favourite, with a perfect mix of songs I like with amazing visuals on stage.